Grand Harbour: History

 The Maltese islands have a long history, mainly due to their strategic location and natural harbours, mainly the Grand Harbour as well as Marsamxett.
 The Grand Harbour has been used since prehistoric times.

 Megalithic remains have been found on the shores of the Grand Harbour.
 The Kordin Temples, the earliest of which date back to around 3700 BC, overlooked the harbour from Corradino Heights.
 Another megalithic structure possibly existed underwater off Fort Saint Angelo, but this can no longer be seen.
-Punic and Roman remains were also found on the shores of the harbour.
+Punic and Roman remains were also found on the shores of the harbour, with the main Carthaginian port at Cospicua possibly having been the original namesake of the island in Greek and Latin.

 By the 12th and 13th centuries, the Castrum Maris had been built in what is now Birgu.
 It might have been built instead of ancient buildings, possibly Phoenician or Roman temples, or an Arab fortress.

 In 1283, the Battle of Malta was fought at the entrance of the Grand Harbour.
 Aragonese forces defeated a larger Angevin force and captured 10 galleys.

 The Grand Harbour was the base for the Order of Saint John for 268 years, from 1530 to 1798.
 They settled in the city of Birgu and improved its fortifications, including rebuilding the Castrum Maris as Fort Saint Angelo.
 In July 1551, Barbary corsairs and Ottoman forces raided Malta.
 They landed at Marsamxett and marched upon the Grand Harbour, but did not attack as they found the town of Birgu too well fortified to attack.
 Although this attempt was unsuccessful, the Ottoman force later managed to sack Gozo and conquer Tripoli within the same campaign.
 After the attack, Fort Saint Elmo and Fort Saint Michael were built to better protect the harbour in any future attacks.
 The city of Senglea was also founded soon afterwards.

 Later on in the 1550s, a tornado struck the Grand Harbour, killing 600 people and destroying a shipping armada.